3scale-labs/3scale_ws_api_for_nodejs/README.md

 // Creates a Client with default host and port.
 This will comunicate with the 3scale platform SaaS default server. client = new Client("your provider key");

-// When connecting to an on-premise instance of the 3scale platform, create a Client with a given host, port and a service_token as options, instead of using the provider_key that is being deprecated:
-//client = new Client(null, {service_token: "your service token", host: "backend.example.com", port: 80} );

 client.authorize({ "service_id": "your service id", "app_id": "your application id", "app_key": "your application key" }, function(response){
   if (response.is_success()) {
     var trans = [{ "app_id": "your application id", "usage": { "hits": 3 } }];